Psychological vs Psychiatric Evaluation And Treatment

 As trained medical doctors, psychiatrists are legally authorized to prescribe psychological medication.
 Much of the work they do with patients centers on treating chemical imbalances in the brain and managing medication.
 Their medical training means that psychiatrists may also take other factors into consideration.
 Through physical evaluation and possible tests, they try to eliminate other possible causes for a patient's condition before prescribing a course of medication.

 In most states, psychologists who want a patient to begin medication or reassess their current dosage must refer the patient to a psychiatrist or another medical doctor.
 However, there are currently states where psychologists have prescribing powers for certain psychiatric medications.
-There is also a push for more states to follow suit and widen the scope of treatments psychologists can offer to their patients.
-Many common emotional and mental psychological disorders are most effectively and efficiently treated with a combination of psychotherapy and medication.
+There is also a push for more states to follow suit and widen the scope of treatments psychologists can offer their patients.
+Many common emotional and mental psychological disorders are effectively and efficiently treated with a combination of psychotherapy and medication.
+However, some people choose not to or cannot take medication.

 Psychotherapy assessment